jakshi/lysenko.dev/content/post/2024-year-sum-up.md

 +++
-date = "2024-06-18T18:00:00+07:00"
+date = "2024-12-22T18:00:00+07:00"
 description = ""
-draft = true
+draft = false
-tags = ["quarterly sum up"]
+tags = ["yearly sum up"]
-title = "2023 year sum up"
+title = "2024 year sum up"
 topics = []

 +++

-# Summary of important things that I did in 2023
+# Summary of important things that I did in 2024

-* I organized Ukrainian IT Fridays for Ukrainian IT Professionals in Bangkok.
+* I opened for myself mindfulness practice.
-* I fixed my eye-sight with ReLEX SMILE surgery.
-* I renewed my car and motorcycle driving licenses.
+* I reduced my weight from 96 to 86 kg.
-* I started to invest.
+* I rearranged my "work from home" office room to have a better working place.

 <!--more-->

 # Most interesting/inspiring people I met during 2023:

-# New hobby this quarter:
+# New hobby this year:

 * I started to cook more
   * A lot of simple food, like fried eggs, kashas, vegetable salads, cut fruits, baked chicken nuggets and so on.